 Beauvaria bassiana

 Beauvaria bassiana is the most common fungi throughout the world.
 It kills the pests by invading its hyphae in the body of the insect pest thus causing their death.
 The disease caused by Beauvaria bassiana is known as white muscardine disease due to its whitish mould that appears from the body of the insect.
-As the residues of this Bio pesticide are not harmful to consumers it can be used up till the harvest and this is considered as the main advantage of Beauvaria bassiana.
-It enters the exoskeleton and then in the hemolymph and in turn kills the insect.
+As the residues of these Biopesticides are not harmful to consumers they can be used up till the harvest and this is considered the main advantage of Beauvaria bassiana.
+It enters the exoskeleton and then the hemolymph and turn kill the insect.
 It kills the small insects in 3 to 5 days and large insects in 7 to 10 days.

 Target pests: